johnwaug-hub/plany/DEPLOYMENT.md

 ---

-Happy teaching with Project Plany! 📚✨
+Happy teaching with PLANY! 📚✨